Puppy Buying Process

 Observe

 This is the fun part!
-I share frequent photos and videos of the puppies so you can watch them grow and learn as we interact.
-The first 8 weeks of a puppy's life are amazing - they develop so much and so much that happens to them during this time influences their responses to things the rest of their life.
-It's really bonding to get to see these formative steps in your new baby's life.
-We take this role very seriously and the "proof is in the pudding" if you ask our puppy buyers!!
+I frequently share photos and videos of the puppies so you can watch them grow and learn.
+The first 8 weeks of a puppy's life are incredible—they develop rapidly, and what happens during this time greatly influences their future responses.
+It's truly bonding to witness these formative steps in your new baby's life.
+We take this role very seriously, and the "proof is in the pudding" if you ask our puppy buyers!

 Prepare

-• At 7-8 weeks of age, puppies visit the vet for a certified health report and vaccinations.
-I will disclose results of this exam to you.
+At 7-8 weeks old, puppies visit the vet for a certified health report and vaccinations.
+I will share the exam results with you.

-• They continue with socializing and getting used to potty training with designated area/pee pads.
+They continue socializing and getting used to potty training with designated areas/pee pads.

-• Confirm flight nanny or travel arrangements to the Houston George Bush (IAH) Airport.
+Confirm flight nanny or travel arrangements to Houston George Bush (IAH) Airport (if applicable).

-• Sign up for BAXTER&Bella training program using my discount code.
-Please start watching the videos now to prepare for bringing home puppy.
-This will make your experience with a new puppy much more enjoyable!
+Sign up for the BAXTER & Bella training program using my 25% discount code ("KLAUS").
+Start watching the videos now to prepare for bringing your puppy home.
+This will make the experience much more enjoyable!

 10

-Your puppy will come to you with a goody bag that includes: their shot record, their blankie, toy, a small baggie of the food they are eating, and some training tips.
+Your puppy will come with a goody bag that includes their shot record, a signed examination report from my vet, a custom Klaus Poodles cuddle blankie, a soft toy, a small bag of the food they are eating, their current schedule, and some training tips.

-You will need to continue with 3 more rounds of vaccinations every 3 weeks, and regular de-wormings as recommended by your vet.
-Please remember to keep all 4 paws off the floor when your puppy goes to public places, (including the park), until their vaccinations are complete.
+You will need to continue with three more rounds of vaccinations every three weeks and regular de-wormings as recommended by your vet.
+Please keep all four paws off the floor when your puppy goes to public places (including the park) until their vaccinations are complete.

-It's really important that you keep up with early socialization and training!
-The first 16 weeks of a puppies life are the most formative.
+It's crucial to keep up with early socialization and training!
+The first 16 weeks of a puppy's life are the most formative.
+I have 8 weeks, and you have the next 8 weeks, plus a lifetime to enjoy the benefits of all the rich early experiences your puppy has had.